lehongvo/Aptos/README.md

 ## Step 2: Set Up Configuration for Deployment

-1. **Install Aptos CLI**: If you haven't installed the Aptos CLI, you can do so by following the instructions from the official Aptos CLI GitHub repository.
-On other platforms, download the appropriate binary from the GitHub releases page and add it to your PATH.
+1. **Install Aptos CLI**: If you haven't installed the Aptos CLI, you can do so by following the instructions from the official Aptos CLI GitHub repository

    For example, on macOS you can use Homebrew:

    ```sh
    brew install aptos
    ```

+- On other platforms, download the appropriate binary from the GitHub releases page and add it to your PATH.

 2. **Initialize Aptos Configuration**: In your project directory, run the following command to set up the configuration for your Aptos account.
    ```sh
    aptos init